SaintAllary/UIGram/README.md

 -Switch side of sending</br>

-#C# #WPF #XAML #Mateterial Design
+#C# #WPF #XAML #Mateterial Design #Team Project</br>
 .NET 4.8 > </br>
-[If you see difference between your telegram's UI and this, that's OK, because on difference platforms and settings it can be little bit different]
+[If you see difference between your telegram's UI and this, that's OK, because on difference platforms and settings it can be little bit different] </br>

 Interface using:</br>
 -Same as in telegram</br>